yswery/WHMCS/README.md

 About
 =====
-+ Coinify for WHMCS.
++ Payment gateway for WHMCS using Coinify version 3 API
-+ Version 0.2
++ Version 0.1

 System Requirements:
 ===================